replicatedhq/help-center/content/docs/native/getting-started/index.md

 ---
 date: "2016-07-03T04:02:20Z"
-title: "Getting Started"
+title: "Getting Started With The Replicated Scheduler"
-description: "A quick overview of how to get started with the Replicated platform."
+description: "A quick overview of how to get started with the Replicated native scheduler."
 weight: "101"
-categories: [ "Getting Started" ]
+categories: [ "Replicated Scheduler" ]
 tags: [ "Replicated Vendor" ]
-index: "docs"
+index: "docs/native"
 hideFromList: true
 ---